Spending Christmas At Disneyland

 Other Disney bloggers and Instagrammers will post ears are back in stock and not say what needs to be said.
 Stop buying them up and selling them.
 Stop paying too much for them on eBay.
 Honestly, if those who are in the position to stand up and say something do so, it can have a positive effect.

 So I am very irritated right now because Christmas was a few days ago and the way people were behaving this week was downright disheartening.

-Today I went online for the first time in a few days, and people were complaining about Christmas at Disney, and I was very disheartened by the comments I read.
+Today I went online for the first time in a few days, and people were complaining about Christmas at Disney, and I was angered by the comments I read.

 Let me explain something to you my son is a Cast Member and my husband works at one of the restaurants on property.
 Half of my family was taking care of other families so that they can enjoy their holiday and make memories.

 Disney is one of the few theme parks that are open every single holiday.
 Knotts Berry Farm which is eight miles away from the Disneyland Resort closes on Christmas.